tomouellette/eagle-arm64/README.md

-# Eagle
+# eagle-arm64

 This repository modifies the [`eagle`](https://alkesgroup.broadinstitute.org/Eagle/) phasing software and compilation instructions to allow for compilation of a binary on apple `arm64` architectures.
-The modifications were made to enable running [`numbat`](https://github.com/kharchenkolab/numbat) single-cell copy number calling on apple `M` series machines outside of docker.
+The modifications were made for running [`numbat`](https://github.com/kharchenkolab/numbat) single-cell copy number calling on apple `M` series machines outside of docker.

 ## Setup